SviatSloboda/sql-jdbc-school/README.md

 # sql-jdbc-school

-Simple JDBC School Application for practise.
+A simple JDBC school application designed for practice.